-Note: This article is the thirteenth in an ongoing series on valuation and capitalization.
+Note: This article is the fourteenth in an ongoing series on valuation and capitalization.
 To learn more about the financial mechanics of early stage investing, download this free eBook today Angel Investing by the Numbers: Valuation, Capitalization, Portfolio Construction and Startup Economics or purchase our books at Amazon.com.

 The first time you receive stock options as an employee is a magical moment.
 You feel suddenly part of something bigger than just earning a paycheck.
 You daydream about how various financial scenarios might play out.
 You take a sudden interest in the wellbeing of your company and the factors which affect its stock price.